chadbaldwin/chadbaldwin.github.io/_posts/2022-06-02-whats-new-in-sql-server-2022.md

     mcr.microsoft.com/mssql/server:2022-latest;
 ```

-This sets it up to always use the same name of "sqlserver" for the container, it keeps it in interactive mode so you can watch for system errors, and it starts it up with SQL Agent running.
+This sets it up to always use the same name of "sqlserver" for the container, this keeps you from creating multiple SQL server containers.
+It keeps it in interactive mode so you can watch for system errors, and it starts it up with SQL Agent running.
 Also, this will automatically download and run the SQL Server image if you don't already have it.

 You won't need to worry about loading up any specific databases for this blog post, but if that's something you'd like to learn how to do, [I've blogged about it here]({% post_url 2021-11-04-restore-database-in-docker %}){:target="_blank"}.